amerlevede/distribute/README.md

 ## `distribute`

 Each line on the `stdin` is added to a queue of commands that will be executed by the machines given in the command line arguments.
-The commands are automatically executed with `nice -n 19`, `ionice`, and *in the same directory* (thus this assumes a shared file structure).
+The commands are automatically executed with `nice -n 19`, `ionice`, and *in the same directory* as the controlling `distribute` script (this assumes that the computers running `distribute` and the one being `ssh`'d to share the same directory structure).
 The script also ensures that the target machine has at least 5 GB of free memory and 4 free CPU cores.
-Otherwise, the machine is not used until it is freed.
+Otherwise, the machine is not used (the script checks every <5min if it has been freed).

 ## Sample usage